ncabatoff/spent/README.md

 The app type `browser` is used if the window title ends in " - Chromium".
 In that case app context is the website open, and app detail is the path part of the URL.

-To get app context and app detail you must install the "Url in title" Chrome extension, and configure it with format
+To get app context and app detail you must install the [Url in title](https://chrome.google.com/webstore/detail/url-in-title/ignpacbgnbnkaiooknalneoeladjnfgb) Chrome extension, and configure it with format

 ```